Arash-11/cpu-8/README.md

 The main function in the `main.rs` file includes an example program that prints out the string "Hello, World!".

-### Note
+### Future plans

-It would be cool to expand the capabilities of this CPU.
+It would be cool to expand the capabilities of this CPU later.
 Here are some things that I have in mind:

 - Additional instructions such as multiplication, division, logical operations, shift operations, etc.
 - A flags register that gets updated after each operation.
 These could include zero flag, carry flag, sign flag, etc.